MatthewJohn/terrareg/README.md

 ### SAML2

-Generate a x and a private key, using:
+Generate a public and a private key, using:

     openssl genrsa -out private.key 4096
     openssl req -new -x509 -key private.key -out publickey.cer -days 365